EruditeStranger/CS-301-Scikit-Learn/README.md

-Some reference materials for the students taking CS-301 (Introduction to Data Science)
+Some reference materials for my students in CS-301 (Introduction to Data Science)

+Edit - Please refer to the data.csv available to you on moodle for this exercise.
+I'm removing it from here for now